Welcome to today's edition of the Rush 24-7 podcast.

 Now they've got battery problems.

-GM has got I am not comfortable reporting it.
+I am not comfortable reporting them.

-I mean, this is you know, you don't want to.
+I mean, this is, you know, you don't want to.

 No, they're rethinking the buyback.

-If you just stick with me on this, that everything you think you know has changed about this.
+If you just stick with me on this, everything you think you know has changed about this.

 Yes, yes, yes.

-Chevrolet Volt battery issues growing safety findings may have been suppressed.
+Safety findings may have been suppressed.

-Following on from the announcement that GM is looking at redesigning the Chevrolet Volt's lithium-ion battery system in the wake of several highly publicized fires resulting from test crashes.
+Following on from the announcement that GM is looking at redesigning the Chevrolet Volts lithium-ion battery system in the wake of several highly publicized fires resulting from test crashes.

 You know, NBC didn't even do the test crashes.

-Normally NBC does that for their documentary shows, but they didn't even do that.
+Normally, NBC does that for their documentary shows, but they didn't even do that.

 The government did that.